 In the above code, we have assessed the performance using accuracy measure and we have got 83.33 % accuracy.

-Let’s retrain the model using update method.
-First, we sill prepare the new dataset and then update the previously trained mode.
+Let’s retrain the model using the update method.
+First, we will prepare the new dataset and then update the previously trained model.

 # Prepare new data new_data = [('She is my best friend.', 'pos'), ("I'm happy to have a new friend.", 'pos'), ("Stay thirsty, my friend.", 'pos'), ("He ain't from around here.", 'neg')] # Update model with new data cl.update(new_data) # 4. retraining of model # Test the model cl.classify("Gary is a friend of mine.")

 We can also calculate the probabilities for predicted classes using the prob_classify(text) function.
 Let’s see the example below for detailed understanding: